tk-notes/lucas-meier-blog/content/posts/2019/08/poline/index.md

 ```
 fn example(arg) {
     print arg;
-    print "litteral";
+    print "literal";
 }
 ```
-Both variables, and string litterals can be printed.
+Both variables, and string literals can be printed.
 Every statement in poline ends with a semicolon.
 Every function consists of a series of statements.